 Binge eating ice cream and fried stuff can help you feel better, but it is not healthy in the long run.
 Believe me, eating healthy and working your body by exercising or going for a run is going to make you feel much more refreshed, energetic, and rejuvenated.
 Exercising can help you cope with your emotions.

 Treat those unhealthy delicacies simply as food, do not substitute them with love.
-You’re already not in a good mental shape.
+You’re already not in good mental shape.
 If your health goes downhill, you will not feel better any sooner.
-Therefore, eat healthy, keep working out, and throw those bins of ice cream, boxes of pizzas and cartons of cigarettes.
+Therefore, eat healthy, work out, and throw those bins of ice cream, boxes of pizzas, and cartons of cigarettes.
 Make yourself a healthier person and you will definitely see the difference.

 8. Be thankful they left

-Once you realise that you just missed a storm, you will thank your stars that they left, and you will finally recover from ghosting.
+Once you realize that you just missed a storm, you will thank your stars that they left, and you will finally recover from ghosting.
 You’ll figure out how to get over unrequited love, and this is the best way to respond to ghosting.

 9. Meet new people